Jazz Piano Standards You Should Learn

 5. Green Dolphin Street

-This tunes features all kind of cool stuff.
+This song features all kind of cool stuff.
 In fact there so many common jazz harmony concepts that I often time recommend it as a masterclass in harmony theory.

 If you would like more ideas on how to solo on the tune check out this transcription of Barry Harris solo on Green Dolphin Street.

-And if you want to learn how to create a jazz solo on this tune and many more I highly recommend you check out the Jazz Improvisation Super System.
-It’s a game changing program.
+And if you want to learn how to create a jazz solo on this and many more standards I highly recommend you check out the Jazz Improvisation Super System.
+It’s a game changing program for jazz improvisation.

 Here’s a great Miles Davis recording of it.
 Awesome solos on this one and I love Bill Evans intro.